GTN Celebrates Pride Month: Alan Hart & M. Tuberculosis

 References

-1. CDC, 2020 Tuberculosis. https://www.cdc.gov/globalhealth/newsroom/topics/tb/index.html
+1. Cdc, 2020 Tuberculosis. https://www.cdc.gov/globalhealth/newsroom/topics/tb/index.html

-2. WHO, 2023 Tuberculosis. https://www.who.int/news-room/fact-sheets/detail/tuberculosis
+2. Who, 2023 Tuberculosis. https://www.who.int/news-room/fact-sheets/detail/tuberculosis

 3. Wikipedia contributors, 2023 Alan L. Hart — Wikipedia, The Free Encyclopedia.
 [Online; accessed 2-June-2023]. https://en.wikipedia.org/w/index.php?title=Alan_L._Hart&oldid=1153394091